-- contributes to the improvement of production or distribution of goods or to the promotion of technical or economic progress, allowing consumers a fair share of the resulting benefits; - contains only those restrictions absolutely necessary for the attainment of the above objectives; and - does not allow the undertakings concerned to eliminate competition in a substantial part of the relevant market. - 2 List and describe the types of vertical restraints that are subject to antitrust law.
-Are those terms defined and how?
-Is the concept of vertical restraint itself defined in the antitrust law?
+- contributes to the improvement of production or distribution of goods or to the promotion of technical or economic progress, allowing consumers a fair share of the resulting benefits; - contains only those restrictions absolutely necessary for the attainment of the above objectives; and - does not allow the undertakings concerned to eliminate competition in a substantial part of the relevant market.

+Types of vertical restraint

+2 List and describe the types of vertical restraints that are subject to antitrust law.
+Is the concept of vertical restraint defined in the antitrust law?